intel/kvm-multios/documentation/ubuntu_vm.md

         sudo reboot now

 # Launching Ubuntu/Ubuntu RT VM
-Ubuntu/Ubuntu RT VM can be started with different display support as per below examples.
+Ubuntu VM can be started with different display support as per below examples.
+Ubuntu RT VM can only be started without display support and access is via virsh console as mentioned in section [VM Misc Operations](README.md#vm-misc-operations)
 Refer to [here](README.md#vm-management) more details on VM managment.

 **Note:**